 - Assisting with meeting and event planning and organization.

 - Contributing to and helping to maintain/enhance the Case Foundation’s social media and networking presence.

 - Providing administrative support, when needed (including data entry, filing, mass mailings and taking and preparing meeting notes)

 - Ability to synthesize large quantities of information into concise reports.

-- Excellent reading comprehension, organization, writing, presentation – both oral and through documentation – and communication skills are a must.
+- Excellent reading comprehension, organization, writing, and presentation skills.
+Strong communication skills are a must.
 Additionally, attention to detail is highly valued.

 - Interest in and ability to work in both a team environment and alone with minimal direction.